HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Evaluations

 We choose the Xilinx Ultra96 MPSoC platform to conduct the evaluation of our implementation.
 It is equipped with 360 DSP48E2 units and a quad-core ARM processor.
-We use HLS for architecture design with C++ as the input language.
-The HiKonv convolution is implemented in the programmable logic as accelerators for convolutions.
+We adopt the High Level Synthesis (HLS) design method for architecture design with C++ as the input language.